vMuhaymin/DML/DB/README.md

 ------------------------------------------------------
 🧩 COPY THIS AND PASTE IN THE WORKBENCH 🧩
 ------------------------------------------------------
+-- create archive table once

-CREATE TABLE IF NOT EXISTS old_info (
-    horseId VARCHAR(15) PRIMARY KEY,
+CREATE TABLE IF NOT EXISTS old_info ( horseId      VARCHAR(15) PRIMARY KEY, horseName    VARCHAR(50),
-    horseName VARCHAR(50),
   age          INT,
   gender       VARCHAR(10),
   registration VARCHAR(50),
   stableId     VARCHAR(15)
 );

 DELIMITER $$

+DROP PROCEDURE IF EXISTS delete_owner_and_related $$
 CREATE PROCEDURE delete_owner_and_related(IN p_ownerId VARCHAR(15))
 BEGIN
     DECLARE done INT DEFAULT 0;
     DECLARE v_horseId VARCHAR(15);
+    DECLARE remaining INT DEFAULT 0;

--- cursor to collect all horses owned by this owner DECLARE horse_cursor CURSOR FOR
+    -- cursor over DISTINCT horses owned by this owner DECLARE horse_cursor CURSOR FOR
-    SELECT horseId
+        SELECT DISTINCT horseId
         FROM owns
         WHERE ownerId = p_ownerId;

     DECLARE CONTINUE HANDLER FOR NOT FOUND SET done = 1;

--- open the cursor
     OPEN horse_cursor;

     read_loop: LOOP
         FETCH horse_cursor INTO v_horseId;
         IF done = 1 THEN
             LEAVE read_loop;
         END IF;

-    -- 1. delete raceresults rows for this horse DELETE FROM raceresults
+        -- 1) remove THIS owner's link to this horse DELETE FROM owns
+        WHERE ownerId = p_ownerId
+          AND horseId = v_horseId;

+        -- 2) check if anyone else still owns this horse SELECT COUNT(*) INTO remaining
+        FROM owns
         WHERE horseId = v_horseId;

-    -- 2. delete ownership rows for this horse (from all owners) DELETE FROM owns
+        -- 3) only if NO owners remain, delete race results and the horse IF remaining = 0 THEN
+            DELETE FROM raceresults
             WHERE horseId = v_horseId;

-    -- 3. delete the horse itself
-    -- this will also fire the trigger backup_horse_before_delete DELETE FROM horse
+            -- this will fire the BEFORE DELETE trigger to archive into old_info DELETE FROM horse
             WHERE horseId = v_horseId;
+        END IF;
     END LOOP;

     CLOSE horse_cursor;

--- now remove the owner's own rows in owns (should already be gone, but safe) DELETE FROM owns
+    -- Final cleanup: delete the owner record itself DELETE FROM owner
     WHERE ownerId = p_ownerId;

--- finally, delete the owner
-DELETE FROM owner
-WHERE ownerId = p_ownerId;

-END$$
+END $$

 DELIMITER ;